Category 1

 Download my free Unplugging Tracker!

 Something in my heart has paused.
 It has slowed down.
-It was made me rethink the resolutions I was so good at setting and decidedly swap those for something different, something that means more to me.
+It made me rethink the resolutions I was so good at setting and swap those bigger goals for something different, something that means more to me and feels more manageable as a mom and business owner.
+It has proudly become the banner over my New Year’s to come:

 Rhythms.